bryanseah234/sgStyleSnap2025/docs/PROJECT_STRUCTURE.md

 # StyleSnap Project Structure

-This document provides a comprehensive overview of the StyleSnap project structure and organization.
+This document provides a comprehensive overview of the StyleSnap project structure and organization as of January 2025.

 ## 📁 Root Directory Structure